Amith0707/Amith0707/README.md

 *(See pinned repositories below)*

-I focus on building **clear, measurable, and reproducible ML systems**, with emphasis on evaluation, system design, and iterative improvement.
+I focus on building **clear, measurable, and reproducible ML systems**, with emphasis on evaluation, system design, and iterative improvement and particularly interested in rigorous evaluation, representation learning, and building systems that support principled ML research.